-And instead of compliance, an inspection last week by MDE revealed so many “ongoing and escalating problems” that Secretary Grumbles – his agency already under fire for lax enforcement – gave Baltimore City 48 hours to make the plant fully compliant with its discharge permit.
+But instead of making progress toward that goal, a state inspection last week of Back River revealed so many “ongoing” and “escalating” problems that Secretary Grumbles gave DPW 48 hours to get the plant fully compliant with its discharge permit.

-When that didn’t happen, Grumbles appointed the quasi-public Maryland Environmental Service to take temporary control of the plant’s management – a move that the Scott administration says it will appeal.
+When that didn’t happen, Grumbles appointed the quasi-public Maryland Environmental Service to take temporary control of the plant’s management.

 — Fern Shen contributed to this story.